 Lifesize App Redesign

 Lifesize is a high definition video conferencing company that offers a unique integration of plug-and-play HD camera systems and HD phones with easy-to-use cloud-based conferencing software.
-They made a break from their twelve year history as a video conferencing hardware company to pivot to a cloud-based video calling SaaS provider in 2015.
+They made a break from their twelve year history as a video conferencing hardware company to become a video calling software as service provider (who also offers high-end room system solutions) in 2015.

 Rather than the waterfall-style Big Design Up Front (BDUF) that was requested, I proposed a path toward a more Agile “just enough design” approach.
 We used a highly iterative process to validate and lock on the high-level information architecture, app structure, UI patterns, and design direction.

-We collaborated with the product managers so that UX could work a couple of two-week sprints ahead of engineering.
-This let us create more detailed specifications and UI designs for engineering’s sprint grooming session, but let the design respond to new discoveries, solutions, and technical challenges we couldn’t have predicted at the beginning of the project.
+We collaborated with the product managers so that UX could work two to three two-week sprints ahead of engineering.
+This let us create the stories and specifications for the experience and UI design in time for engineering’s sprint grooming meetings, but be close enough to development time to respond to new discoveries, solutions, and technical challenges we couldn’t have predicted at the beginning of the project.

 The project rivaled the NetSpend mobile app redesign on the focus and intensity, but I’m happy to say the UX team delivered on our initial two month deadline.
-The redesigned Lifesize Web app launched at InfoComm 2017, barely a year after the beginning of the project.
-The desktop apps are on track to follow within the next few weeks.
+The closed beta of redesigned Lifesize Web app launched at InfoComm 2017, barely a year after the beginning of the project.
+The desktop apps followed within the next few weeks.